 Not the crowds, or the weather, or the food, or even the museums.
-We’ve been jealous of how anything and everything can be delivered in New York City.
+We’ve been jealous of how anything and everything can be in New York City.
 Chinese takeout, dog food, your dry cleaning, wine from the best restaurants, mascara, a futon; all within a time span considered to be instant gratification.
-Then UberEATS came along, and Door Dash, then grocery delivery, and we were no longer stuck with pizza and kung pao chicken.
-Now we have grocery delivery that covers everything from alcohol to toilet paper, and who knew that would be so vitally important?
+Then UberEATS came along, and Door Dash, and we were no longer stuck with pizza and kung pao chicken.
+Now we have grocery that covers everything from alcohol to toilet paper, and who knew that would be so vitally important?

 What about marijuana, considered by some to be THE most essential business here?

 There is currently a move to ban delivery of cannabis in 25 California cities; some rural areas without easy access to quality cannabis dispensaries, and some, surprisingly, upscale with every other kind of delivery available–such as Beverly Hills.